YC-backed LemonBox raises $2.5M bringing vitamins to Chinese millennials – TechCrunch

 Like many overseas Chinese, Derek Weng gets shopping requests from his family and friends whenever he returns to China.
-Some of the most wanted imported products are maternity items, cosmetics, and vitamin supplements.
+Some of the most wanted imported products are maternity items, cosmetics and vitamin supplements.
 Many in China still uphold the belief that “imported products are better.”

 The demand gave Weng a business idea.
 In 2018, he founded LemonBox to sell American health supplements to Chinese millennials like himself via online channels.
 The company soon attracted seed funding from Y Combinator and just this week, it announced the completion of a pre-A round of $2.5 million led by Panda Capital and followed by Y Combinator .

 LemonBox tries to differentiate itself from other import businesses on two levels — affordability and personalization.
-Weng, who previously worked at Walmart where he was involved in the retail giant’s China import business, told TechCrunch that he’s acquainted with a lot of American supplement manufacturers and is thus able to cut middleman costs.
+Weng, who previously worked at Walmart, where he was involved in the retail giant’s China import business, told TechCrunch that he’s acquainted with a lot of American supplement manufacturers and is thus able to cut middleman costs.

 “In China, most supplements are sold at a big markup through pharmacies or multi-level marketing companies like Amway,” Weng said.
 “But vitamins aren’t that expensive to produce.
 Amway and the likes spend a lot on marketing and sales.”